Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Nuclei and neutron stars as mean-field static NL

-Copying treatment of asymmetric nuclides by Niksic \cite{Niksic2008034318}, we observe that for heavy nucleii $\left(\frac{Z-N}{Z+N}\right)^2 \ll 1$, and work to leading order in that small quantity.
-In Appendix \ref{ZneqNappendix}, we derive asymmetric $Z \neq N$ nuclear matter, for which fermion-exchange terms are crucial, fitting to $a_{Asymmetry}=23.7$ MeV.
+These values were obtained by fitting to a Fermi momentum ($k_{Fermi} =1.42/\mathrm{fm}$) and saturated volume energy ($E_{binding}/nucleon = 15.75$MeV).
+We observe that for heavy nuclei $X^2 \ll 1$, and work to leading order in that small quantity.
+In Appendix \ref{ZneqNappendix}, we derive asymmetric $Z \neq N$ nuclear matter, for which fermion-exchange terms are crucial, fitting to $a_{Asym}=23.7$ MeV.
 For $k_F = 1.42/fm$ we find: